hani1karam/Giphy-Swift/README.md

 * ViewModel
 * View

+# Notes:
-# Notes: This Digram Supprot Remote Only.
+This Digram Supprot Remote Only.

 # Architecture concepts used here
 * Advanced iOS App Architecture https://www.raywenderlich.com/8477-introducing-advanced-ios-app-architecture
 * MVVM
 * Data Binding using Observable without 3rd party libraries
 * Error handling examples: in ViewModel, in Networking

+# Network
+If you would like to use Networking from this example project as repo I made it availabe here (https://github.com/hani1karam/NetworkManager)